ASEE Mechanics Division Bylaws

 - reports from the incumbent officers regarding the Division’s membership, finances, and activities for the preceding year;

-- of officers for the following year;
+- election of officers for the following year;

 - presentation of Division awards, unless the Division schedules a separate function for that purpose.

-- The Executive Committee may establish such other activities as deemed desirable to promote the objectives of the Division.
+- The Executive Committee may establish other activities as deemed desirable to promote the objectives of the Division.

 - All meetings of the Division are open to all interested persons.
 Only members of the Executive Committee, however, are eligible to vote on Executive Committee matters; and only members of the Division are eligible to vote on Division-wide matters.

-Article 10.
+Article 11.
 Publications

 - The Division will produce and distribute such publications as the Executive Committee deems appropriate to promote the objectives of the Division.

 - With the exception of invited speakers and panelists, only favorably reviewed papers shall be presented at meetings of the division.
 In accordance with Article VIII of the ASEE Constitution, papers and discussions presented at meetings of ASEE and the councils or groups therein will become the property of ASEE and may be published as ASEE miscellaneous or occasional publications or series authorized by the Board of Directors or its delegated representative.
 The ASEE Board of Directors, through its delegated representative, may grant permission to publish such papers and discussions elsewhere on condition that ASEE receive proper credit or may waive any property right ASEE may have in the paper or discussion.
-Papers not accepted for publication will be returned to the authors and will no longer be considered the property of the Society.

-Article 11.
+Article 13.
 Amendments

-- Amendments approved by the division membership will be submitted through the Chair of the Professional Interest Council to which the Division has been assigned for approval by majority vote of the ASEE Board of Directors and will take effect only upon such approval.
+- Amendments approved by the Division membership will be submitted through the Chair of the Professional Interest Council to which the Division has been assigned for approval by majority vote of the ASEE Board of Directors and will take effect only upon such approval.

-Article 12.
+Article 14.
 Other Provisions.